Peroxyacetyl nitrate

 Peroxyacetyl nitrate is a peroxyacyl nitrate.
-It is a secondary pollutant present in photochemical smog.
+It is a secondary pollutant present in photochemical smog and PAN concentrations can be sensitive to precursor emissions.
 It is thermally unstable and decomposes into peroxyethanoyl radicals and nitrogen dioxide gas.
 It is a lachrymatory substance, meaning that it irritates the lungs and eyes.

 Peroxyacetyl nitrate, or PAN, is an oxidant that is more stable than ozone.
 Hence, it is more capable of long-range transport than ozone.
 It serves as a carrier for oxides of nitrogen (NOx) into rural regions and causes ozone formation in the global troposphere.

 Atmospheric chemistry

-PAN is produced in the atmosphere via photochemical oxidation of hydrocarbons to peroxyacetic acid radicals, which react reversibly with nitrogen dioxide (NO2) to form PAN.
+PAN is produced in the atmosphere via photochemical oxidation of hydrocarbons (e.g. Alkenes, Aromatics, and isoprenes).
+Carbonyls (oxidized VOCs) create acyl radicals which then become peroxyacetic acid (PA) radicals.
+Acetaldehyde is the dominant carbonyl species to produce PA radicals followed by Methylglyoxal, combined they can account for up to 80% of PA radical formation.
+The PA radicals can reversibly react with nitrogen dioxide (NO2) to form PAN.
 Night-time reaction of acetaldehyde with nitrogen trioxide is another possible source.
-Since there are no direct emissions, it is a secondary pollutant.
-Next to ozone and hydrogen peroxide (H_{2}O_{2}), it is an important component of photochemical smog.
+Since there are no direct PAN emissions, it is a secondary pollutant.
+Next to ozone and hydrogen peroxide (H2O2), it is one of the most important components of photochemical smog.